vendramin/vendramin.github.io/index.md

 ## PhD Students/Postdocs

-[Here](students.md) you find my list of PhD students and postdocs.
+[Here](students.md) is the list of my PhD students and postdocs.

 ## Grants

-[Here](grants.md) you find the list of grants obtained by my research team.
+[Here](grants.md) is the list of grants obtained by my research group.

 ## Editorial work